 java—the more tags, the more relevant the document

-A scoring query calculates how relevant each document
+A scoring query calculates how relevant each document is to the

 query, and assigns it a relevance